CP1404/Practicals/prac_07/README.md

 How did you go with this section from the last prac?
 If you didn't complete all of that work, then go back and work on those exercises.

+## Extension

+"[Pickling](https://docs.python.org/3/library/pickle.html) is the process whereby a Python object hierarchy is converted into a byte stream, and “unpickling” is the inverse operation, whereby a byte stream (from a binary file or bytes-like object) is converted back into an object hierarchy."

+You can use Python's `pickle` module to load and save data from files without having to manually process data.
+You essentially just "save" your variables in memory to a file.

+Write a new version of the Project Management Program to use pickling to load and save the data.

 # Deliverables